 - Do I need graphs of the answers?

 - Do I need a scale of value-question and a graph of those answers with percentages?

-- Do I need to quickly create a questionnaire?
+- Do I need to quickly create a survey?

-If the answer to any of these is yes, you need a questionnaire, or at least I wouldn't create it as an event.
-It's faster to create a questionnaire if it's to be answered anonymously and doesn't need to send a confirmation message, you should go with the questionnaire tool.
+If the answer to any of these is yes, you need a survey, or at least I wouldn't create it as an event.
+It's faster to create a survey if it's to be answered anonymously and doesn't need to send a confirmation message, you should go with the survey tool.
 It is a quick and easy way to get your answers and you get graphs of the answers.

 In any other cases you can decide, both work, just a bit differently.

 When in doubt, give us a call :) We'll help you out!